The University of Southampton

 Abstract

-Early-Exiting is a strategy that’s becoming popular in Deep Neural Networks (DNNs), as it can lead to faster execution and a reduction in the computational intensity of inference.
-To achieve this intermediate classifiers abstract information from the input samples to strategically stop forward propagation and generate an output at an earlier stage.
-Confidence criteria are used to identify easier to recognise samples over the ones that need further filtering.
-However, such dynamic DNNs have only been realised in conventional computing systems (CPU+GPU) using libraries designed for static networks.
-In this paper, we do a first exploration to efficiently realise early-exit dynamic DNNs on FPGAs, a platform already proven to be highly effective for neural network applications.
-We consider two approaches for implementing and executing the intermediate classifiers: pipeline, which uses existing hardware, and parallel, which uses additional dedicated modules.
-We model their energy needs and execution time and explore their performance using the BranchyNet early exit approach on LeNet-5, AlexNet, VGG19 and ResNet32, and a Xilinx ZCU106 Evaluation Board.
-We found that the dynamic approaches are at least 24% faster than a static network executed on a FPGA, consuming a minimum of 1.32x lower energy.
-We further observe that FPGAs can enhance the performance of early-exit dynamic DNNs, by minimising the complexities introduced by the decision intermediate classifiers, through parallel execution.
-Finally we compare the two approaches, and identify which is best for different network types and confidence levels.
+Early-exiting is a strategy that is becoming popular in deep neural networks (DNNs), as it can lead to faster execution and a reduction in the computational intensity of inference.
+To achieve this, intermediate classifiers abstract information from the input samples to strategically stop forward propagation and generate an output at an earlier stage.
+Confidence criteria are used to identify easier-to-recognize samples over the ones that need further filtering.
+However, such dynamic DNNs have only been realized in conventional computing systems (CPU+GPU) using libraries designed for static networks.
+In this article, we first explore the feasibility and benefits of realizing early-exit dynamic DNNs on field-programmable gate arrays (FPGAs), a platform already proven to be highly effective for neural network applications.
+We consider two approaches for implementing and executing the intermediate classifiers: 1) pipeline, which uses existing hardware and 2) parallel, which uses additional dedicated modules.
+We model their energy needs and execution time and explore their performance using the BranchyNet early-exit approach on LeNet-5, AlexNet, VGG19, and ResNet32, and a Xilinx ZCU106 Evaluation Board.
+We found that the dynamic approaches are at least 24% faster than a static network executed on an FPGA, consuming a minimum of 1.32\times lower energy.
+We further observe that FPGAs can enhance the performance of early-exit dynamic DNNs by minimizing the complexities introduced by the decision intermediate classifiers through parallel execution.
+Finally, we compare the two approaches and identify which is best for different network types and confidence levels.

 Text